capactio/capact/docs/tutorial/content-creation/terraform-manifests.md

 ## Running Action

-If the MinIO is populated with Terraform content and all manifests are ready, trigger the Jira installation, which will use CloudSQL provisioned with Terraform Runner.
+If the MinIO is populated with Terraform content and all manifests are ready, trigger the Mattermost installation, which will use CloudSQL provisioned with Terraform Runner.

-To read how to do it, see the [Install Jira with an external CloudSQL database](../jira-installation/README.md#install-jira-with-an-external-cloudsql-database) section in Jira installation tutorial.
+To read how to do it, see the [Install Mattermost with an external CloudSQL database](../mattermost-installation/README.md#install-mattermost-with-an-external-cloudsql-database) section in Jira installation tutorial.
 To make sure the Terraform-based Implementation is selected, you may use additional, Attribute-based `implementationConstraint` in Cluster Policy:

 ```yaml